This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Treasurer: Alison Mackay

-Gift Aid Treasurer: Fiona Dunlop
+Gift Aid Treasurer: Julie Wilson

 Freewill Offering Convener: Lesley Shaw

-Property Committee Convener: Douglas Thomson
+Property Committee Convener: Jim Stewart

 Finance Committee Convener: Alison Mackay